Nitesh-kr30/Medical-Information-Retrieval-System/README.md

 Dheeraj Pandey -> Creating and implementing the ML models + data pre-processing

-Tanmay Parashar-> Data pre-processing + Symptom matching using query expansion via Synonyms
+Tanmay Parashar-> Data pre-processing + Symptom matching using query expansion via Synonyms(included in Final_file.ipynb)

 Nitesh Kumar chaurasia -> Symptom matching using query expansion via Synonyms + data cleaning

-Shubham kumar chaoudhary -> PowerPoint createing & presentation + Web scraping to generate medication and treatment to respective diseases
+Shubham kumar chaoudhary -> PowerPoint createing & presentation + Web scraping to generate medication and treatment to respective diseases(included in Final_file.ipynb)

-Mohit singh tanwar -> EDA + Web scraping to generate medication and treatment to respective diseases + Report generation and respective documentation
+Mohit singh tanwar -> EDA + Web scraping to generate medication and treatment to respective diseases(included in Final_file.ipynb) + Report generation and respective documentation
 Feel free to contact any of us in case of any problem faced.